blockfrost/blockfrost-for-slack/README.md

 ### Onboarding

-Upon successful installation, the app will post welcome message with a button to the app's homepage.
-Here, user can find brief instructions on how to configure Blockfrost projects and webhooks to work with the app as well as instructions for querying blockchain data.
+Upon successful installation, the app will post welcome message wih a brief instructions on how to configure Blockfrost projects and webhooks to work with the app as well as instructions for querying blockchain data.

 ### Available commands